-The patent doesn’t pinpoint one particular approach to identifying duplicate or near duplicate content over another.
-Instead, it picks up after that determination has been made, and clusters together documents that are very similar.
+The patent doesn’t pinpoint one particular approach to identifying duplicate or near-duplicate content over another.
+Instead, it picks up after that determination has been made, and clusters together very similar documents.

 Google then picks one of the documents in the cluster to be representative of the others.
 It will show that one in search results, and leave the rest out.